HongyiDuan/PMG_SQL_Assessment_Hongyi-Duan/Report for the test.md

 ### [4]  Question #4 In your opinion, what is the most efficient store and why?
 ​
 Answer: For this open-end question, I create three different indicators for measuring the effiency of the stores for each state.
 For each of the indicator, I will explain the definition and corresponding explanation of logics behind it.
+### An important assumption that I make for this question is that since the store_revenue does not contain a column named store_id, I measure all three indicators on the state level.
+Then, my effciency in this problem would be "the efficiency of all the stores in each state".
+### If I assume the id column in the store_revenue table to be the store_id, then the outcome would offer no use since each store can only offer their performance at a specific date instead of during a period.
-#### Q 4.1.1 Version: First indicator——> Impressions/clicks ratio, for each state only
+#### Q 4.1.1 Version: First indicator——> Impressions_clicks ratio, for each state only
-* IC_ratio (Impressions_clicks ratio) is defined as on average, how many impressions the stores in each state need to gain an additional click.
+* IC_ratio (Impressions_clicks ratio) is defined as the percentage of people clicks after watching the advertisements of the stores (impressions).
-* With lower IC_ratio, the stores in that state is more efficient becasue it would take fewer impressions to generate an addtional click.
-That is the reason why I create the rankings of the stores in each state by ascending IC_rate order.
+* Thus, by definition, a higher Impressions_clicks ratio reflects a higher effiency since more clicks the stores would earn for each advertisement they post or some other marketing methods.
 * Same as above, I create a temporary table T1 storing the sum of impressions and clicks for each state during the total time periods provided in the marketing_data table.
 ><pre>
 >WITH T1 AS(